25 Genius School Fundraising Ideas That Are Fun, Fast and Easy To Manage

 8. Primary school lottery

-Always popular, teachers (and other school staff) bring a photograph of themselves as a baby into school and children have to match the baby photo to the member of staff.
-This can be incorporated into a school fete or as a stand-alone competition.
+Always popular, teachers (and ideally SLT and other school staff) bring a photograph of themselves as a baby into school and children have to match the baby photo to the member of staff.
+This can be incorporated into a school fete or as a stand-alone competition for a small donation.

 10. Book fundraising in your school

-Another great way to raise money for your school is through book project fundraising.
+Another excellent school fundraising idea is book project fundraising.
+Small fees from book sales can support the school community.
 It also helps develop children’s artistic skills and raises the profile of their writing skills.

 11. Franchise your primary school